 There are many facets to addiction, a word that is not used for medical diagnosis (instead, terms like dependence, abuse, misuse, and use disorders are used to describe slight differences in addictive behaviors.)
 Regardless of its exact definition, cue-induced cravings – whether due to the pervasiveness of alcohol at social events, for example, or the patterns one associates with smoking cigarettes – makes recovery from addiction difficult.

-CBD and Reduced Drug Craving
+CBD & Reduced Drug Craving

 When someone is exposed to a drug-related cue, the experience of the drug is relived to an extent, and then reconsolidated so it can be recalled again later.
 CBD may specifically interfere with this reconsolidation process, reducing future cravings, according to a 2017 study published in the Journal of Addiction Biology (see PDF below).